The Pricing Gap

 We discussed the 6 value based pricing factors.

-- Economy – People spend more money during a strong economy.
+- Economy – People increase their spending during a strong economy.
 They’re more likely to outsource their taxes when business is good.
-During a downturn, they may do their own taxes to save some money.
+During a downturn, business owners may do their own taxes to save some money.

 - Seasonality – Sandy’s phone rings off the hook during tax season.
 January to April includes many long days with few days off.
-Of course, she makes most of her money at that time.
+Like most tax agencies, she earns the majority of her income at that time.

 - Pricing Limit – Some clients may highly value your service, but unable to afford your fees.
 Sandy’s fees attracted price sensitive clients.
-Targeting higher income clients is one strategy that would increase her income.
+Targeting more profitable wineries is one strategy to increase her income.

 - Urgency – A handful of clients always procrastinate.
 Then they panic right before the filing deadline.
 I showed Sandy how to adjust her prices, similar to airline tickets.
 Early birds get the best rates.
 Procrastinators pay a premium fee.